board layout (wsb)

 bad voltage buffer buffer design

 If you'll note in this schematic, if none of the open drain buffers are enabled, then the noninverting input of the voltage buffer is left floating.
 In the early stages of testing the board kept browning out in cycles after the boost converter was enabled, which brings up the 5V rail that powers the analog circuitry on this page.
 We spent a lot of time tracking down soldering issues with the boost converter before I realized that when no voltage division was enabled, and no sensor was connected, there was nothing pinning down that opamp input.
-The input capacitance of the opamp charged up over time, before it was buffering around 3.3V, which is then clamped to the 3.3V rail without any current limitation through D14.
+The input capacitance of the opamp charged up over time, before it was buffering around 3.3V, which is then clamped to the 3.3V rail without any current limitation through D14

 I solved this by making sure in software that the boost converter wasn't turned on until at least one voltage divider was enabled or a sensor was connected to the board.
-A real fix would be adding some current limiting resistors to the clamping diodes D14 and D15.
+A real fix would be adding some current limiting resistors to the clamping diodes D14

 backwards mosfet

-I couldn't get the current source to work at first, and I scratched my head a bit until measuring the output of OP1A and realizing it was pegged at the rail, keeping the MOSFET fully on.
+and realizing it was pegged at the rail, keeping the MOSFET fully on.
 I couldn't figure this out until I looked back at the schematic and realized that the drain and source of the MOSFET are in the opposite positions as needed.
 With the configuration shown in the schematic, as soon as the mux connects one of the resistors to the 5V rail the body diode is forward biased which then turns the MOSFET on.
 My quick fix for this was flipping the MOSFET upside down and rotating it into place on the board, bridging the gaps to the pins with some blobs of solder.
 Not pretty, but it made my current source work.

 I/O expander bringup

 I couldn't for the life of me get any I/O expanders to respond at first.
 I kept noticing very weird behavior on the bus.
 I hunted down shorts on the board for a while, which made the behavior different, but didn't fix the problem.
 It wasn't until I noticed in an app note for the expander that the addressing feature is disabled until a register is set.
 Until the register is set, all I/O expanders respond as if their address pins are tied to ground.
-So one of the first steps when the board turns on is to communicate to address 0, 0 and enable addressing, after which each expander only responds to its specific address.
+So one of the first steps when the board turns on is to communicate to address 0, 0

 12V voltage divider